Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Discussion

 \subsection{Engagement and Topics}

 Our descriptive statistics indicate that users experienced different levels of engagement with respect to the topic of a question.
 Specifically, our participants reported a positive attitude when discussing privacy, ethics, and usage habits.
 Concerning privacy and ethics, these topics were selected on purpose to trigger higher engagement.
-Given the raising interest in these two fields, especially in relation to Facebook and online communities in general---e.g.,~\cite{trice2019values}---the obtained results are not surprising.
+Given the rising interest in these two fields, especially in relation to Facebook and online communities in general---e.g.,~\cite{trice2019values}---the obtained results are not surprising.
 Concerning \textit{usage habits}, we expected to see lower values of arousal.
 Questions regarding usage habits were asked at the beginning.
 Therefore, the observed high arousal could result from the excitement of the new experience.
-However, we observed that question 19 (also about usage habits, but asked later) had the highest average arousal (3.6 in normalised values, while the average for usage habits questions is 2.8) and valence (3.2 vs. 2.5)\footnote{results for each individual question not shown in the paper}.
+However, we observed that question 19 (also about usage habits, but asked later) had the highest average arousal (3.6 in normalised values, while the average for usage habits questions is 2.8) and valence (3.2 vs. 2.5)\footnote{Results for each individual question not shown in the paper.}.
 We therefore argue that talking about usage habits triggers positive engagement.
-This indicates that users generally like the platform and are interested in sharing their relation with it.
-Qualitative analysis of the audio of the actual answers, not performed in this study, can further clarify these aspects.
+This indicates that users generally like the platform and are interested in sharing their relationship with it.
+Qualitative analysis of the transcripts of the actual answers, not performed in this study, can further clarify these aspects.
 Overall, these results show that 1) users' interviews elicit emotions and engagement, with varying degrees of reactions depending on the topic; and 2) some topics are perceived as more engaging than others.
+In our work, we decided to exclude neutral cases, to reduce the complexity of the problem of engagement prediction.
+This is also the choice made by Müller and Fritz~\cite{MF15}.
+However, neutral cases can also be important as they can be associated with features that are neither controversial nor exciting, and for which there is no particular need for improvement.
+In our case, most of the questions associated with neutral engagement in terms of valence and arousal are related to \textit{procedures}.
+This suggests that the application can be considered sufficiently easy to use and intuitive.
+Indeed, users recalling a specific procedure do not appear to encounter difficulties that may trigger particularly strong, possibly negative, emotions.